epfl-lara/stainless/core/src/sphinx/installation.rst

 Build from Source on Windows 10
 -------------------------------

 Before following the infrequently updated instructions in this section, considering running Ubuntu on Windows 10 and following the instructions for Linux.
-That said, Stainless is just a JVM application that invokes binaries that are also available for Windows, so it is not too difficult to build a version that runs without a VM.

 Get the sources of Stainless by cloning the official Stainless repository.
 You will need a Git shell for windows, e.g.  `Git for Windows <https://git-for-windows.github.io/>`_.
+On Windows, please do not use ``sbt universal:stage`` as this generates a Windows batch file which is unusable, because it contains commands that are too long for Windows.
+Instead, please use ``sbt stainless-scalac-standalone/assembly`` as follows:

 .. code-block:: bash